Martin-von-Boehlen/AzTfBeginnersCourse/README.md

 AzTfBeginnersCourse is a simple beginner's course to learn how to create Azure sites with Terraform.
 We first install a working software system with Azure-cli (az), Git, and Terraform.
-For Windows we utilize infamous Cygwin ;).
+For Windows we utilize glorious Cygwin.
 Tested on Windows 10 and Windows Server 2019.
 Tested Linux versions are Ubuntu 18.04 LTS and 20.04 LTS.

 ![Architecture Diagram](./Documentation/002_Architecture.png)